 - Mindful Living

-Case Examples of How to Connect to Your Authentic Self:
+Ways to Connect to Your Authentic Self

 Focusing on following your breath in and out is an easy and accessible way to calm your anxiety no matter where you are.
 One client, a woman in her 40's who was anxious about her two older teenagers, reported on her second session with me that when she found herself feeling anxious over her children, she focused on her breathing.
 Within a minute, she felt less anxious and her “busy” mind cleared.

 Another meditative practice is accessing your place of peace.
 Many clients identify their place of peace in nature.
 One mother of two toddlers identified her childhood treehouse as her place of peace.
 When she found her anxiety creeping up, she envisioned her treehouse and the accompanying feelings of serenity and comfort.
 Quickly, she regained her composure and calmly resumed her tasks.